In this section

 Every effort will be made to deal with Student Complaints relating to industrial action within the normal timescales.
-Should the process take longer than normal to complete, you will be informed.
+However, the process may take longer than normal to complete and you will be kept informed.

 Download our Complaints Flow Chart (PDF) for an overview of the process.

 It is recognised that, on occasion, students may be dissatisfied with an aspect of their experience at the College, and Goldsmiths is committed to ensuring that students can raise matters of concern without fear of disadvantage.